RFA Sir Geraint

 RFA Sir Geraint (L3027) was a Landing Ship Logistic of the Round Table class.
 She saw service in the Falklands War and Sierra Leone.

 Background

 The ship was originally built for army service, and was taken over by the Royal Fleet Auxiliary in 1970.
-Round Table class ships were exclusively manned by Hong Kong Chinese sailors from their introduction in 1963 until 1989, when Sir Lancelot was the last RFA to be crewed in this way.
+Round Table class ships were exclusively crewed by Hong Kong Chinese sailors from their introduction in 1963 until 1989, when Sir Lancelot was the last RFA to be crewed in this way.
 Like all of her class, Sir Geraint was named after a Knight of the Round Table.

 She was commissioned in 1967 and saw extensive service in many of Britain's naval operations since.
 Her home port was Marchwood.

 Operational history

 Falklands War

 Sir Geraint first saw combat in the Falklands War of 1982, when along with all of the Royal Navy's other amphibious ships, she was sent to recapture the Falkland Islands from an Argentine occupation force.
 At the start of the war, the ship was at Devonport and after the embarkation of 450 Royal Marines and 3 Gazelle helicopters, she left for Ascension Island.
 The ship anchored in San Carlos Water, Fitzroy Sound and Teal Inlet, discharging fuel and cargo.